risawitama/verbose-potato/README.md

-## You know that cemetery up the road?
-People are dying to get in there.
+## When people are sad, I sometimes let them colour in my tattoos.
+Sometimes all they need is a shoulder to crayon.